Onasusweb/phpAuction/README.md

 - stronger password security.

 Demo:
-- No demo yet, as I am in the process of moving hosts.
+- Will have a demo link placed here asap.